 - Provide career progression opportunities and clear development pathways

-- Ensure the future sustainability of technical skills across the organisation and that technical expertise is fully utilised
+- Ensure the future sustainability of technical skills across the organisation and that technical expertise is fully used

 Currently we have approximately 200 technicians, known on-site as Research Support Staff.